rin3/MSRect/README.md

     > perl MSRect.pl
     ```

     then, enter the file name of the Cabrillo log.
+Results will be printed on the screen output and in 'report.txt' file created in the same folder.
     Hour summary of QSY counts will be shown in the screen.
 If excess QSYs had been detected, you will be warned.
 If you find too many violations, consider submitting your log into Multi/Multi category rather than Multi/Single.

 3. The correctly numbered new Cabrillo log will be created as "new_" plus original file name.
 The original Cabrillo log is untouched.
 In addition, two report files are created.